OrleansContrib/DesignPatterns/Smart Cache.md

 ## Collaborations

 * The 'Client Code' calls the 'Cache Grain' to read and write values stored in the 'Database'.
-* When the 'Cache Grain' is activated, it loads the record from it's primary key from the 'Database' and stores it in memory.
+* When the 'Cache Grain' activates, it loads the record from it's primary key from the 'Database' and stores it in memory.
 * When 'Client Code' sends a read operation to the 'Cache Grain', the 'Cache Grain' returns the value from memory.
 * When the 'Client Code' sends a write operation to the 'Cache Grain' it can either pass the write through immediately to the 'Database', or buffer the write, and perform the write to the database on a timer.
-This means the 'Database' and the cache can become out of step, and the chance of data loss is increased, but will reduce write transactions to the 'Database'.
+This means the 'Database' and the cache can become out of step.
+The chance of data loss increases, but will reduce write transactions to the 'Database'.

 ## Consequences

-* __Read hits to the system are fast__ as the data is held in memory.
+* __Read hits to the system are fast__ as the grain holds the data in memory.
 * __Writes to the system can be buffered__ at the cost of increased chance of data loss.
 * __Using Orleans Persistence Providers could reduce development time__ as the data access code is already provided.